XiaoxiangGuanGFZ/HBV/doc/technical_doc.md

 P_{snow} = P \cdot P_{SFCF}, T_{air} \leq P_{TT}
 $$

-The precipitation accumulates as snow when the air temperature drops below a threshold value ($P_{TT}$).
-To account for undercatch of snow precipitation and winter evaporation, which is little known, snow accumulation is adjusted by a free parameter, $C_{SF}$, the snowfall correction factor.

 Melt starts with temperatures above the threshold, $P_{TT}$, according to a simple degree-day expression: